 In addition to a local community/business-based

 by division Vice Presidents across all major areas, from patient care

 to employee services.

-James Whipple, Chief Executive Officer (CEO)
+Siri Nelson, Chief Executive Officer (CEO)

 Shannon Truesdell, RN, Chief Operating Officer (COO)

 and was named Assistant Administrator in 2000 and became Chief Operating

 Officer in 2011.
 Shannon earned her bachelor of science in nursing from

 San Francisco State University and a master’s in public administration

 – health services, from the University of San Francisco.
 She’s

 a member of the American Organization of Nurse Executives and the Association

 Laurie Eldridge, Chief Financial Officer (CFO)